ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 Data and Pre-Processing Utilities
 =================================================

-The MRW App requires input model data and the :term:`chgres_cube` pre-processing software, which is part of the `UFS_UTILS <https://github.com/ufs-community/UFS_UTILS>`__ pre-processing utilities package, to initialize and prepare the model.
-Additional information about the pre-processor utilities can be found in :numref:`Chapter %s <utils>`, in the `UFS_UTILS Technical Documentation <https://noaa-emcufs-utils.readthedocs.io/en/latest>`__, and in the `UFS_UTILS Scientific Documentation <https://ufs-community.github.io/UFS_UTILS/index.html>`__.
+The MRW App requires input model data in :term:`GRIB2`, :term:`NEMSIO`, or :term:`netCDF` format.
+The :term:`chgres_cube` pre-processing software, which is part of the `UFS_UTILS <https://github.com/ufs-community/UFS_UTILS>`__ pre-processing utilities package, uses these files to initialize and prepare the model.
+Additional information about the pre-processor utilities can be found in :numref:`Section %s <utils>`, in the `UFS_UTILS Technical Documentation <https://noaa-emcufs-utils.readthedocs.io/en/latest>`__, and in the `UFS_UTILS Scientific Documentation <https://ufs-community.github.io/UFS_UTILS/index.html>`__.

 Forecast Model
 ==================